JTMurley/Showcase/README.md

 The display ranges from code to reports to major projects on a range of topcis that are mathmatical graph based problems to vectors in 3D planes for robotics to a UCD breakdown of CAV's website as well as alot of code from alot of different projects.

-Currently I have two brances
+Currently I have two branches
 - Reports
 - Code